willygru/chat-with-your-code-repo/README.md

 # chat-with-your-code-repo
-This repository hosts a python implementation that can understand and answer questions based on the content of a Github repository.
+This repository hosts a python implementation that can understand and answer questions based on the content of a Github repository using LlamaIndex and Deep Lake.